Updated November 2023

 Bardolino: The Red Next Door

-Alessia Bertaiola of Sassara Vini, a winery in Bardolino, focuses on natural wines, noting their approach is to “allow the natural expression of the grapes, which are not rich in color.”
-Bertaiola mentions that Bardolino has different soils than Valpolicella, and the limited presence of clay creates a lighter body and more mineral-driven wine.
+Alessia Bertaiola of Sassara Vini, a Bardolino winery, focuses on natural wines, noting their approach is to “allow the natural expression of the grapes, which are not rich in color.”
+Bertaiola mentions that Bardolino has soils different from Valpolicella’s, and the limited presence of clay creates a lighter body and more mineral-driven wine.

 Bertaiola aims for her wines to convey a sense of place and the taste of local traditions of what Bardolino was “before the advent of full-bodied reds.”
 The result is a quaffable red wine bursting with flavors of strawberry, cranberry, citrus, and a saline minerality that is perfect for enjoying on its own or with a range of foods.